 A type of grant where funds are scheduled to be disbursed in multiple installments

-A report required during the grant time frame, requesting a narrative update on the progress of the grant, a budget for the remainder of the grant, and a grant expenditure report.
+A report is required during the grant time frame, requesting a narrative update on the progress of the grant, a budget for the remainder of the grant, and a grant expenditure report.
 An Interim Report may be required for additional grant disbursements.
 If applicable, specific expectations for reporting are outlined in the Grant Agreement.

 A type of grant where the Grantee is required to raise a certain amount of funds prior to disbursement of grant funds